 1. (19b-21) God announces judgment on the rebels.

-Then the glory of the Lord appeared to all the congregation.
-And the Lord spoke to Moses and Aaron, saying, “Separate yourselves from among this congregation, that I may consume them in a moment.”
+Then the glory of the LORD appeared to all the congregation.
+And the LORD spoke to Moses and Aaron, saying, “Separate yourselves from among this congregation, that I may consume them in a moment.”

-a.
-Separate yourselves: It is as if God said, “Moses and Aaron, will you please move away?
+b.
+Separate yourselves from among this congregation: It is as if God said, “Moses and Aaron, will you please move away?
 I’m going to destroy all these rebels in an instant, and I don’t want you to get hurt.”

 2. (22) The intercession of Moses and Aaron for Korah and the rebels.